 Remember, that asking when in doubt also applies to consent.
 And consent is needed everywhere, not just in the bedroom.
 If you think going through a partner’s desk violates their privacy, ask before you do so, or ask yourself if you need to do it at all.

 Articulate what you’re afraid of, too.
-For instance, if childhood trauma has left you with abandonment fears, talk to your partner about.
+For instance, if childhood trauma or having toxic parents has left you with abandonment fears, talk to your partner about.
 If you think you might need therapy to address these fears, talk to your partner.
-Whether it’s emotional intelligence in marriage of 15 years, or in a brand-new relationship, honesty, when spoken truly and softly, will rarely fail.
+Whether it’s emotional intelligence in a marriage of 15 years, or in a brand-new relationship, honesty will rarely fail.

 5. Master the art of conflict management